 The outdoor musical instruments created by Percussion Play are diverse and accessible to everyone within the community and make perfect additions to any setting.
 Percussion Play’s musical instruments can support a child’s musical education and encourages both individual and group participation.
-Our case studies clearly demonstrate the huge postive impact that playing these instruments has on the children who have the opportunity to engage with them, and Percussion Play instruments have been successfully installed in play areas, schools, children’s hospitals and children’s centres all over the world.
+Our case studies clearly demonstrate the huge positive impact that playing these instruments has on the children who have the opportunity to engage with them, and Percussion Play instruments have been successfully installed in play areas, schools, children’s hospitals, and children’s centers all over the world.

 29 C Johnson ‘Examination of Relationships between Participation in School Music Programs of Differing Quality and Standardised Test Results’ Journal of Research in Music Education (2009)